-Because of commercial regulations, it is important for foods producers to be able to report fat/lipids content in their products.
+Now there are improved methods for fat determination, soxhlet hot extraction.
+Because of commercial regulations, it is important for food producers to be able to report fat/lipids content in their products.
 It is also important, in several industries, to closely monitor the fat content since it affects the quality or value of the product.

 Soxhlet extraction is one of the most commonly used methods for determination of total fat.
 This is mainly because it is fairly simple to use and is the officially recognized method for a wide range of fat content determinations.
 Nowadays improved extraction techniques tend to be more accurate and more generally applicable and can therefore often replace the old standard method for official analysis of many food materials.

 OPSIS LiquidLINE has developed the SoxROC Extraction unit to increase the effectiveness of this process.
 The SoxROC is up to 5 times faster than the classical Soxhlet method with no loss in precision or accuracy, due to an effective sealed hot extraction process.

 Franz Ritter von Soxhlet was a German agricultural chemist that invented the Soxhlet extractor in 1879.
 In the Soxhlet method the sample is placed in the extraction chamber, if necessary a porous thimble is used to keep the sample, where condensed solvent fills up and covers the sample.
 When the filling level is reached the solvent with extracted matter (fat) will siphon back into the boiling flask.
 All the time the sample is extracted with cold solvent.
 After a predefined number of fillings the extraction is considered complete.
 At the end of the extraction the solvent is evaporated so that the boiling flask only contains the extracted matter (fat).
 For fat extraction, dependent on sample type, also hydrolysis and drying might be necessary prior to the solvent extraction